bigxiang/ic-payx/README.md

 Each facilitator node operates independently and publishes certified metadata to the **Decentralized Facilitator Registry**.

+### **6.3 Why the x402 Standard?**
+By adopting the x402 protocol, we move beyond creating a simple, monolithic payment tool.
+The standard's separation of roles (Buyer, Seller, Facilitator) is designed to foster a **decentralized and competitive marketplace** for payment processing.
+This prevents vendor lock-in, allows any developer to run a facilitator node, and promotes network resilience and innovation.
+It provides the ideal foundation for a truly open and composable commerce ecosystem on the Internet Computer.

 ---

 ## **7. Decentralized Facilitator Registry**